steineey/node-red-contrib-email/README.md

 -   `msg.payload.rejected` is an array returned by SMTP transports (includes recipient addresses that were rejected by the server)
 -   `msg.payload.pending` is an array returned by Direct SMTP transport.
 Includes recipient addresses that were temporarily rejected together with the server response response is a string returned by SMTP transports and includes the last SMTP response from the server

+## Connection Test

+SMTP connection is verified at node startup and displayed as node status.
+Be aware though that this call only tests connection and authentication but it does not check if the service allows you to use a specific envelope From address or not.